Prism sight: Magnification

 An Elcan SpecterOS 4x prism sight with a Shield Sights reflex sight mounted on top.

-Prism sights often have fixed low-power magnification such as 1× (parity magnification or "non-magnifying"), 2×, 3× or 4x magnifications, sometimes 5× or more.
-Although the low magnification range means not the most visual details when aiming and observing targets, it allows larger fields of view, making them best suited for shooting at short or medium engagement distances.
+Prism sights often have fixed low-power magnification such as 1× (parity magnification or "non-magnifying"), 2×, 3× or 4× magnifications, sometimes 5× or more.
+Although the low magnification range means fewer visual details—relative to higher magnifications—when observing targets, it allows for larger fields of view; thus, such sights are best-suited for use at short or medium engagement distances.

-There are prism sight designs with variable magnification, such as the ELCAN Specter DR/TR series.
+There are prism sight designs with variable magnification, such as the ELCAN Specter DR/TR series, which use a lever-actuated mechanism to change the focal ratio between the optical components.

 Reticle

 Like telescopic sights, prism sights have an etched reticle which makes them suitable for shooters with astigmatism, unlike reflex sights or holographic sights which may be near useless for these shooters depending on the severity of the astigmatism.
-The reticle is often illuminated, and is visible without illumination.
-Etched reticles make for the possibility to have more advanced reticles.
-Some prism sights are available with ballistic reticles which can be used for holdover for shooting at varying distances without turning the adjustment knobs.
+The reticle is etched on one of the roof prism surfaces and superimposed upon by the target image, and can often be additionally illuminated via LED, optical fiber and/or tritium radioluminescence.

+Prism sight reticles can be as simple as a target dot, a circle/inverted horseshoe, a chevron, a small cross or a full crosshair, but etching also make for the possibility to have various graduated lines and reference markings over the target image for more advanced stadiametric rangefinding, which is important for extended-range shooting and artillery spotting.
+Some prism sights have reticles with pre-calculated markings (typically matched to the external ballistics of a standardized ammunition specification at a number of set distances) known as the ballistic drop compensator (BDC), which can be used for convenient ranging and quick elevation calibrations (i.e. "hold-over") when shooting man-sized targets at different distances.